Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: Conclusion

 \section{Conclusion}

-ISCC is a novel and effective paradigm for enabling ubiquitous low-latency and reliable intelligent applications so as to empowering intelligence of everything.
-Such a paradigm enjoys the advantages of resource utilization enhancement and customized goals achievement in edge AI tasks.
+{ISCC is a novel and effective paradigm for enabling ubiquitous low-latency and reliable intelligent applications such as smart health, auto-driving, smart home, so as to empowering intelligence of everything.} Such a paradigm enjoys the advantages of resource utilization enhancement and customized goals achievement in edge AI tasks.
 The challenges for developing ISCC algorithms for edge AI arise from both the resource level, i.e., the highly coupled resource competence among the three modules, and the task level, i.e., the lack of unified design objectives.
 To this end, a set of ISCC schemes in both application layer and physical layer for several typical edge AI scenarios are presented in this article.
-We hope these designs will motivate more exciting ISCC theory, methodologies, and applications for promoting the advancement of edge AI.
+We hope these designs will motivate more exciting ISCC theories, methodologies, and applications for promoting the advancement of edge AI.